Intrigued by the Technivorm Moccamaster craze?

 The KBG model has nothing to do with Russia.
 The model features a glass collection jug which looks much better than separate versions sold with a stainless steel thermal jug.
 These might be more convenient for offices and cafes, where coffee will most likely not be drunk immediately after brewing.
 That said, the hotplate on the KGB will keep your coffee warm anyway so the benefits of the thermal jug are negligible.

-Moccamaster has an iconic design and comes in fifteen different colours giving you a number of options if you are looking for something to chime with the rest of your kitchen, work space or business.
+Moccamaster has an iconic design and comes in fifteen different colours giving you a number of options if you are looking for something to chime with the rest of your kitchen, workspace or business.

 Although capable of producing up to ten cups of coffee at a time, the machine is relatively compact and measures just 39 centimetres high, 32 wide and 17 centimetres deep.
-There is fairly unusual contrast between the square water chamber and circular jug too.
+There is a fairly unusual contrast between the square water chamber and circular jug too.
 Each machine is a beautiful mix of straight lines, curves and right angles.

 Each unit comes with a five-year manufacturer’s warranty, underscoring Technivorm’s faith in the quality of the build.
 The Moccamasters are all hand-built and tested in the Netherlands and made from components sourced from Europe.